Attach to process

 Detach from a process

-The procedure to detach from a remote process is the same as for stopping a local debug session, however, the effect is different.
+The procedure of detaching from a remote process is the same as for stopping a local debug session, however, the effect is different.
 When you detach, the debugging session closes but the process continues to run.

 Click the Stop button on the main toolbar on in the Debug window.

-Alternatively, click Stop on the main toolbar or press Ctrl+F2, then select the session to be closed.
+Alternatively, click Stop on the main toolbar or press Control+F2, then select the session to be closed.